 Sometimes we’ll give you links to sites run by other people and companies (or ‘third parties’ as our lawyers call them).
 Even though we’re giving you those links to be helpful, we can’t guarantee you’ll get the info you need on them – not least because we have no say over how those other sites are run, or how they update or change their content.

 We're not responsible for viruses, and you mustn't deliberately give viruses to us.

 We can never completely promise that our site will be 100% secure or bug and virus-free.

 To be on the safe side, you should always use your own virus protection software.
 It’s up to you to set up your tech, computer programmes and platform so you can get onto and use our site.

 We’ll never knowingly give you a virus (or anything else that could damage your tech).
 And you should never knowingly give us a virus, trojan, worm, logic bomb or other malicious or technologically harmful material either.
 You shouldn’t hack into our site, the server we store it on or any server, computer or database connected to our site.
 You mustn’t attack our site with a denial-of-service attack, or a distributed denial-of-service attack.
 If you do, we’ll give your details straight to the police, and any other relevant authorities.
 It also goes without saying that you won’t be allowed to use our site any more, either.

 We could take our site down at any time

 We can’t promise that our site or the content on it, will always be there, without any interruption.
 If we need to fix something, or if we think the site’s been hacked or attacked, we could take it down at any time.
 We’ll try and give you a bit of warning, but we can’t make any promises.

 The ZenAuto name and logo are our trademarks.
 We like to look after them, so you can’t use them unless we say in writing that you can.

-We’ve protected our CAP data (including car pics that appear on search results, and on your account pages) with copyright and database rights.
+The CAP data on our site (including car pics that appear on search results, and on your account pages) is protected under copyright and database rights.